Fineco Bank vs Moneta Markets Comparison

 Is Fineco Bank or Moneta Markets safer for forex and CFDs trading?

 At ForexBrokers.com, we track where each forex and CFD broker is regulated across over 23 international regulator databases.
 Here's our findings.
-Both Fineco Bank and Moneta Markets hold [Variable A] global Tier-2 licenses.
+Both Fineco Bank and Moneta Markets hold 1 global Tier-1 licenses.
+Moneta Markets holds 1 global Tier-2 licenses, while Fineco Bank holds 0.
 In our analysis of 23 international regulators across 50 brokers, Fineco Bank earned a higher Trust Score than Moneta Markets.

 Which trading platform is better: Fineco Bank or Moneta Markets?